LifeBogger presents the Full Story of a Brazilian Legend who is best known by the Nickname; ‘The Bullet Man’.

-Yes, everyone knows about his speed and deadly left foot but few consider our Roberto Carlos’ Biography which is quite interesting.
-Now without further adieu, let’s Begin.
+Yes, everyone knows about his speed and deadly left foot.
+However, not many soccer fans have read Roberto Carlos’ Biography, which is quite interesting.
+Now, without further ado, let’s Begin.

 Alexandra Pinheiro gave birth to three lovely kids for Roberto Carlos.